neoxia/laravel-sftp/README.md

 ```
 composer require neoxia/laravel-sftp
 ```
+## Notice

-As of Laravel 5.5, this package will be automatically discovered and registered.
+As of *Laravel 5.5*, this package will be automatically discovered and registered.
 For older version of Laravel, add the service provider in `config/app.php`.

 ```PHP